robocorp/example-activities/excel-to-work-item/README.md

-# Excel to work item example activity
+# Excel to work item example robot

-This activity is meant to be used in combination with the `work-item-to-pdf` activity, as the first step of a process to print PDF invitations starting from an Excel file.
+This robot is meant to be used in combination with the `work-item-to-pdf` robot, as the first step of a process to print PDF invitations starting from an Excel file.

-In this first activity the robot will:
+This robot will:

 - collect the data from an Excel file
 - process the data into the correct format